tomruzicka/react-sample-app/README.md

 ### Clone and Run

-To install and run this project on your computer, please [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repository.
-Then [clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the forked repo to your harddrive.
+To install and run this project on your computer, please create a private repository and [duplicate](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) this repository to it.
 Once you have all the sources on your computer, open command line in the directory where the repository was cloned into (the directory where `.gitignore` and `README.md` files are located).
 Run

 ```